While the rest of the watch world covers the Novelties of 2020 right now, I will wait a bit to look at those…

 I would estimate the width including the lugs to be 25 mm maximum.

 The dial, except for telling the time, tells a story about the watch – “Jaeger Fab.
 Suisse” – made for the French market.
-“Duoplan” tells us that the movement inside is a Duoplan movement, most likely Calibre 403 or 406, 20.00 mm x 8.50/8.40 mm which aligns with the case size.
+“Duoplan” tells us that the movement inside is a Duoplan movement, most likely Calibre 403, 20.00 mm x 8.50/8.40 mm which aligns with the case size.

 Even if very light coloured, the middle part or “top plate” if you like, is in gold.

 Here is a side view, showing the angle of the dial against the wrist – spectacular!

 Simple, yet efficient solution of the Drivers issue…